Previous weeks

 read more

-3. From Feb 02 to Feb 08
+5. From February 02 to February 08

 Many groups are coordinating efforts for the upcoming Fedora 44 release, with discussions centered on branching, mass rebuilds, and Change Proposals.
 A significant cross-team effort is the ongoing migration from Pagure to the new Forgejo instance, impacting infrastructure, release engineering, quality assurance, and steering committees, all of whom are planning and executing the move for their respective repositories and documentation.
 Additionally, there is a focus on updating key software stacks and policies, including NodeJS, MariaDB, and considering new security defaults like restricting ptrace.